 A Tale of Three Churches: Part 2

 Nearly eighteen hundred years ago, a famous man sardonically asked: "What has Athens to do with Jerusalem?"
-As Orthodox Christians, we know that there is an answer and that answer is "Very much!"
+Orthodox Christians know that there is an answer and that answer is "Very much!"
 In the same way, we have seen that New York City has much to do with Jerusalem – as the world's two most famous cenotaphs are located in each.
-But we began last issue with three Churches in our tale, and it is time now to include that third House of the Lord, and to behold how all three are intertwined in the work of salvation and history.
+Part 1 dealt with the first two of the three Churches in our tale; now to include that third House of the Lord, and to behold how all three are intertwined in the work of salvation and history.

-The Saint Nicholas Church at Ground Zero draws its most fundamental inspiration from the Church that for more than a thousand years, was not only the largest church structure in the world, but was among the largest structures of any kind, Hagia Sophia.
+The Saint Nicholas Church at Ground Zero draws its most fundamental inspiration from the Church that for more than a thousand years, was not only the largest church structure in the world, but was among the largest structures of any kind, Hagia Sophia, which was recently and forcibly converted into a mosque.
 But unlike the pyramids of the pharaohs, Hagia Sophia was a living, breathing building – the Cathedral of the Ecumenical Patriarchate of Constantinople for nearly one thousand years.

 Hagia Sophia, the Church of Holy Wisdom, was named in honor of our Lord Jesus Christ, who is the Wisdom (Sophia) of God, and the Word (Logos) of God.
 Through the centuries after its completion (when Justinian is said to exclaimed, "Solomon, I have outdone thee!"), many other churches were inspired by it, but none equaled it.
 Thus, it came to be known as the "Great Church of Christ," an epithet worthily used to this day for the Ecumenical Patriarchate.